toptensoftware/RichTextKit/docsrc/basics.md

 ## Font Shaping

 For most Latin based languages, rendering text is simply a matter of placing one glyph after another in a left-to-right manner.

-For many other languages however the process is much more complicated and often involves drawing multiple glyphs for a single character.
-This process is called "font shaping"
+Other languages however require a more complicated process that often involves drawing multiple glyphs for a single character.
+This process is called "font shaping".

-By default Skia (and thereforce ShiaSharp) doesn't do font shaping and often displays text incorrectly.
-RichTextKit uses HarfBuzzSharp for text shaping.
+By default Skia (and therefore ShiaSharp) doesn't do font shaping and often displays text incorrectly.
+RichTextKit uses [HarfBuzz](https://www.freedesktop.org/wiki/Software/HarfBuzz/) for text shaping.

 ## Font Runs

-A font run represents a single run of text that uses the same font and other style attributes for every character in the run.
-Font runs are derived by splitting style runs into smaller segments when when text is wrapped onto a new line, or when a font fallback is required.
+Font run are derived by splitting style runs into smaller segments when text is wrapped onto a new line, or when a font fallback is required.

+Each font run represents a single run of text that uses the same font and other style attributes for every character in the run.

 Font runs are represented by the [T:Topten.RichTextKit.FontRun] class.

 ## Style Runs vs Font Runs

+Style runs and font runs are similar concepts but serve two different purposes:

-Style runs should be considered the client concept of a run of text.  ie: as it was added to the text block.
+* Style runs describe the logical view of a text block (before layout)

-Font runs describe how a text block is broken down after the block has been laid out and can be considered the internal view of the text block.
+* Font runs describe the physical view of a text block (after layout)

 ## Lines